ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 If the protocol set contains protocols with different default ports, and no port key is specified, then protocols are contacted separately on their default ports.
 Note that in this configuration, ALPN negotiation does not defend against cross-protocol downgrade attacks.

 These keys are automatically mandatory if present.
+(See Section 7 of {{SVCB}} for the definition of "automatically mandatory".)

+## port

+This key is used to indicate the target port for connection.
+If omitted, the client SHALL use the default port for each transport protocol (853 for DNS over TLS, 443 for DNS over HTTPS).

+This key is automatically mandatory if present.

 ## Other applicable SvcParamKeys